-We’re a preeminent executive search firm headquartered in the greater Los Angeles and Orange County area with a statewide reach confidently offering quality services to all industries.
+We’re a top employment agency headquartered in the greater Los Angeles and Orange County area with a statewide reach confidently offering quality services to all industries.
 Look to us for the best professionals.
 Representing industry leaders in a principled and disciplined way, our executive recruiters find the most qualified candidates for every situation.

-If you’re a trained professional in Accounting & Finance, Information Technology, Human Resources or Operations; contact us.
+If you’re a trained professional in Accounting & Finance, Information Technology, Human Resources, or Operations; contact us.
 We recruit the best people for the best jobs.
-We will keep your search completely confidential and respect the need to be discrete always.
-The ideal fit for your next career move requires a comprehensive understanding of your wants, needs and aspirations.
+We will keep your job search completely confidential and respect the need to be discrete always.
+The ideal fit for your next career move requires a comprehensive understanding of your wants, needs, and aspirations.

 We believe our clients and candidates deserve a first-class experience.
 Please connect if you’re searching for a qualified professional or open to hearing about new opportunities.